imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

     width="650"
     height="420"
     loading="lazy"
-  />
+    alt="The grid responds to the change in the number of tracks, and adapts the layout" />
   <figcaption>
     The grid responds to the change in the number of tracks, and adapts the layout